Prozi/detect-collisions/README.md

 - point is the `Vector { x, y }` with coordinates of (closest) intersection
 - body is the reference to the closest body

+## Contribute

+Feel free to contribute, open a merge request.
+Some code style pointers:

+- use `npm run precommit` script before commiting your merge request
+- avoid use of `any` type

 ## FAQ

 ### Why shouldn't I just use a physics engine?